Can My Unused Vacation Time Affect My Retirement?

 Unlike almost everything else associated with retirement, there’s usually no specific form you need to fill out to take advantage of your vacation time.
 Instead, you can strategically decide how to use your unused vacation benefits in the way that makes the most sense for you.

-What are My Options When it Comes to Unused Vacation?
+What are My Options When It Comes to Unused Vacation?

 You have a couple of different options available when deciding how to get value from your unused vacation time.
 You can either: